History of St. Anthony Parish School

 In addition to establishing rich faith tradition, St. Anthony Parish School also expanded its educational programs.
 In 1981, a full-day Kindergarten was opened.
 In 1988 the school opened an extended day care program to meet the needs of our many working parents.
 The elementary school further expanded in 1996 by establishing Pre-Kindergarten under the guidance of Fr.
 Caruso.

-Since 2003, then Administrator and now Pastor Reverend José Magaña, has worked arduously to continue the legacy of the many individuals who love and support Catholic Education.
-Father José established the Fr.
-José Parish Scholarship Fund, a parishioner-funded scholarship program that provides tuition assistance to qualifying families, making the school attainable to the school’s downtown community.
-As a Pastor who sees the school as part of the whole parish community, he extended parish support to the school by consolidating the church and school administrative and support staff.
-His vision and hard work have brought about many improvements in the church and school facilities.
+Since 2003, Reverend José Magaña worked arduously to continue the legacy of the many individuals who love and support Catholic Education.
+His vision and hard work brought many improvements to the church and school facilities.
 With the help of many staff hours, grants and donors, our school children enjoy the Mary Louise Lynott Garden; the State-Licensed Brother Hillarion, O.S.F.
 Pre-School Campus; refurbished kitchen, classrooms, hallways and lunch areas.

 St. Anthony Parish School is accredited by the Western Association of Schools and Colleges (WASC) and also maintains membership in the National Catholic Education Association (NCEA).